martincartledge/martincartledge.io/src/content/blog/building-my-first-ai-agent.md

 But how do these work?
 If you have used any of the leading agents today, you might have come to the conclusion that they share strengths and pitfalls alike.

-I recently came across a long-time favorite writer of mine in the technology space, [Thorsten Ball's article](https://ampcode.com/notes/how-to-build-an-agent) in which he writes a roadmap that leads you to creating your own AI agent.
+I recently came across an article by [Thorsten Ball](https://ampcode.com/notes/how-to-build-an-agent), a long-time favorite writer of mine, that provides a roadmap for building your own AI agent.

 I jumped at this tutorial for many reasons: I want to expand my knowledge of these tools, I don't get to use Go in my 9-5 but love the language mechanics, and I knew Thorsten is a source I can trust.
 He has a great way of explaining dense, archaic concepts simply.